 The Kovadareios library is not just a collection of dusty pages, it is a compilation of the history, symbols and values of a brand new and simultaneously ancient nation.
 Among the valuable codices and rare volumes, you’ll see one of the two surviving copies of the ‘Carta’ (Charter) of Rigas Feraios, one of the founding fathers of modern Greece.
 After the National Library in Athens, this is the richest in Greece.
 It has been accumulating rare volumes and relics for four centuries and has one of the most comfortable reading rooms in the country.

 The Byzantine emperor Herakleios built a town and a fortress here in the 7th century.
 By the 9th century, it had expanded to become the most important settlement in the region.
 Nowadays, a well-maintained path above Servia leads you to the ruins after taking you past the cascades at Houni with their rocks shaped like human figures.
 Nature meets history on the same hike.
-Travel to the wild beauty of Greece in Macedonia.

 Hidden gems of Kozani